givp/RoyGBiv/README.md

 ## Credits

-A lot of this code is borrowed from the most excellent colorific project but modified to work with Python 2.6 + other tweaks https://github.com/99designs/colorific/
+A lot of this code is borrowed from the most excellent [Colorific](https://github.com/99designs/colorific/ "Colorific") project but modified to work with Python 2.6 + other tweaks